By Jason Watson, CPA

-Many business owners ask if they should be cash or accrual when selecting the accounting method within their accounting package.
+Many business owners ask if they should be cash or accrual when selecting the accounting method within their accounting platform such as QuickBooks Online.
 Simply put, the accrual-basis method recognizes revenue when earned (not when paid) and recognizes expenses when obligated to pay (but not necessarily paid).
 Conversely, the cash-basis method recognizes revenue when cash is received and recognizes expenses when cash is paid (mailing a check on 12/31 or swiping your credit card on 12/31 is considered paid in the current year).

 There is also a modified cash-basis method of accounting for those who have inventory where generally you are using cash-basis for recording transactions but record all inventory transactions using accrual-basis.
 Which method should you use?